Colorado Elopement Guide (2024)

 This is another wheelchair accessible location!

-• Elevation: 9,551 feet above sea-level
+- Elevation: 9,551 feet above sea-level

-• Best Season: End of May – early October
+- Best Season: End of May – early October

-• Closest Airport: Aspen/Pitkin county airport
+- Closest Airport: Aspen/Pitkin county airport

-• Where to look for lodging: Aspen, Snowmass
+- Where to look for lodging: Aspen, Snowmass

-• Permit needed: Yes, it costs $200 to Reserve the Maroon Bells Amphitheater.
+- Permit needed: Yes, it costs $200 to Reserve the Maroon Bells Amphitheater.
 Click here to see if your date is available to reserve the amphitheater.
 Then pay the reservation fee and it’s all yours!
 Reservations come with 5 vehicle passes for parking.

-• Reserving the amphitheater is required and ensures that you have that spot to yourself during your time there.
+Reserving the amphitheater is required and ensures that you have that spot to yourself during your time there.
 Reservations can be made as early as one year in advance.
 Given how iconic this spot is, mark it in your calendars.

-• Pro-tip: Please note that while you can have your ceremony here (max of 50 guests), you cannot have your reception here–check out the East Maroon Portal Picnic Site for a post ceremony celebration.
+Pro-tip: Please note that while you can have your ceremony here (max of 50 guests), you cannot have your reception here—check out the East Maroon Portal Picnic Site for a post- ceremony celebration.

 Independence Pass

-Independence Pass.
 The road to this high alpine pass is closed October through May, so plan a summer Colorado elopement here.
 This continental divide between Aspen and Leadville features dramatic mountainscapes, forests, and crystal clear lakes.
 Wander a little ways from the road and you’re sure to have the area to yourselves!

 San Juan Mountains

-• Best Season: June-October
+- Best Season: June-October

-• Closest Airport: Montrose Regional Airport
+- Closest Airport: Montrose Regional Airport

-• Where to look for lodging: Ridgway, Telluride, Ouray, and Silverton
+- Where to look for lodging: Ridgway, Telluride, Ouray, and Silverton

-• Permit Needed: Depends on the exact location.
+- Permit Needed: Depends on the exact location.

-• Note: Many epic elopement locations in the San Juan Mountains require hiking or a car capable of climbing up mountain passes.
+Note: Many epic Colorado elopement locations in the San Juan Mountains require hiking or a car capable of climbing up mountain passes.
 If you want to keep hiking to a minimum, rent a 4×4 vehicle from Turo and ask your elopement photographer to send all of the epic off-roading trails your way!

 Sand Dunes National Park

-• Elevation: The base of the dunes is at 8,170 feet above sea level
+Elevation: The base of the dunes is at 8,170 feet above sea level

-• Best Season: Year-round
+Best Season: Year-round

-• Closest Airport: San Luis Valley Regional Airport, Colorado Springs Airport
+Closest Airport: San Luis Valley Regional Airport, Colorado Springs Airport

-• Where to look for lodging: Alamosa, Crestone, Pueblo
+Where to look for lodging: Alamosa, Crestone, Pueblo

-• Permit Needed: Yes, Sand Dunes National Park is a location that requires a $200 permit fee and a completed application to get married there.
+Permit Needed: Yes, Sand Dunes National Park is a location that requires a $200 permit fee and a completed application to get married there.
 Please note that they only accept checks.
 The park requires that all paperwork be completed via mail so give yourself ample time to get approved.

 Yankee Boy Basin

-Yankee Boy Basin.
-An 18-mile out and back OHV road near Ouray provides ample opportunities for hiking, horseback riding, fishing, and mountain biking.
+This 18-mile out and back OHV road near Ouray provides ample opportunities for hiking, horseback riding, fishing, and mountain biking.
 You’ll want a vehicle with good clearance to drive this road, and a confident driver!
 But you’ll be rewarded for your efforts with gorgeous fields, mountains, waterfalls, and plenty of wildlife.

-• Elevation: 12,526 feet above sea level
+- Elevation: 12,526 feet above sea level

-• Best Season: Year-round
+- Best Season: Year-round

-• Closest Airport: Montrose Regional Airport
+- Closest Airport: Montrose Regional Airport

-• Where to look for lodging: Ouray, Silverton, Ridgway, and Telluride
+- Where to look for lodging: Ouray, Silverton, Ridgway, and Telluride

-• Permit Needed: No.
+- Permit Needed: No.

 Woods Walk

-Woods Walk.
-Woods Walk is easily accessible from the town of Crested Butte, and features an opening in a gorgeous aspen grove with Mt.
+Woods Walk is easily accessible from the town of Crested Butte, offering a clearing in a magical aspen grove with Mt.
 Crested Butte on the horizon.
 You’ll have to reserve this protected land with a $2000 deposit.
-This is a great option if you have guests that are not as mobile and need an accessible ceremony location.
-Learn more about reserving the Woods Walk ceremony site!
+This is a great option if you have guests who are not as mobile and need an accessible ceremony location.

 BLM Land

-BLM Land.
 Colorado’s Bureau of Land Management oversees over 8 million acres of public land in the state.
 Many idyllic recreation areas, hiking trails, forests, and lakes are all under BLM supervision.
 You’ll need to apply for a special permit through the BLM website in order to celebrate on their land.

 Bring your dog on your special day!
 Colorado is overall a very dog-friendly state, and bringing your dog along on an elopement hike makes it that much more precious.